Facilities Services Work Request and Project Guidelines

 - Department “owners” should include these special use systems in their budget request planning, so replacements or upgrades can be funded when needed.

-Please contact Facilities Management: Ron Pommerer (3-7700) or Pat Horner (3-7702) with any questions concerning these new processes and they will be happy to assist you.
+Please contact Facilities Management Pat Horner (3-7702) or Jessica Frerich (3-7710) with any questions concerning these new processes and they will be happy to assist you.